CruGlobal/godtools-swift/README.md

 #### Classes

 - Class / Struct attributes should always be declared with the type.
 - Class level attributes should also be grouped by constant vs instance as well as by access level and mutability.
 Where constants are at the top and grouped by private first, then internal, then public.
-Instance variables follow grouped by private first, then internal, then public.
+Instance variables follow constants and are grouped by private first, then internal, then public.

 #### Architecture